MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 1. Use curl to download the package: `sudo curl https://packages.microsoft.com/repos/edge/pool/main/m/microsoft-edge-dev/microsoft-edge-dev_91.0.852.0-1_amd64.deb -o /tmp/edge.deb`
 2. Use apt to install it: `sudo apt install /tmp/edge.deb -y`

-Once these applications are installed, you can find them in your **Start** menu under the distribution name.
-For example: `Ubuntu -> Microsoft Edge`.
-You can also launch these from your terminal window using the commands:

 To launch, enter: `microsoft-edge`